hkjain14/indian-vaccination-slots/README.md

 ### Results

-If successful results are procured, then a notification audio sound is played.
+By running the script once, you would be **AUTOMATICALLY INFORMED** (via an audio sound) as soon as an open slot is available for your age.

-Otherwise, the request is made again after **AFTER EVERY 5 SECONDS**, until available slots are obtained (or if the process is stopped manually).
+Otherwise, the request is made again after **after every 5 seconds**, until available slots are obtained (or if the process is stopped manually).

 ### Prerequisites
 Installing nodeJs : [here](https://nodejs.org/en/download/)